An Intensive Mindfulness Retreat for Mental Health Professionals: Working with Afflictive Mind States and their Antidotes

 This is a rare opportunity to immerse yourself in an exquisite natural environment and work closely with leaders in the growing field of clinical mindfulness meditation and compassion.
 Every effort will be made by the teachers and staff to give each participant a delightful, educational retreat experience, so that you can return home with renewed enthusiasm for clinical work and for cultivating mindfulness and compassion in daily life.

-20 CE units available to psychologists, social workers and mental health counselors.
+20 CE units available to psychologists, social workers (application pending) and mental health counselors.
 Certificates will be provided at the end of the retreat.
 The CE fee is included in the price.
 Please click here for full continuing education information.

 Janet Surrey, PhD is an Insight Dialogue Teacher.
 She teaches Insight Dialogue retreats worldwide and leads a monthly practice group in the Boston area.
 Jan has studied with a number of Vipassana teachers for over 25 years, and has worked with Gregory Kramer since 2007.
 Jan is a practicing clinical psychologist and founding scholar of the Jean Baker Miller Training Institute at the Wellesley Centers for Women.
 She is on the faculty and board of the Institute for Meditation and Psychotherapy.
 Jan is dedicated to a lifelong exploration of the power of relationships to create suffering and the power of…

 Learn more about Janet Surrey